 Most accounting and finance professionals find jobs they love.
 But let’s face it.
-Most jobs don’t last an entire career, and the decision to quit your job can come about for any number of reasons: a better job opportunity, a move to another city or your spouse’s transfer, an unreasonable boss, a need for growth or a better salary than what you can get at your current company.
+Most jobs don’t last an entire career, and the decision to quit a job can come about for any number of reasons: a better job opportunity, a move to another city or your spouse’s transfer, an unreasonable boss, a need for growth or a better salary than what you can get at your current company.

 Here are nine recommendations for making your exit with courtesy and respect, beginning at least two weeks before you want to leave: